As our business continues to grow, we are very excited to welcome Chris Gentile to the team as Director, Strategic Partnerships & Accounts.

 Dane Jensen

-Dane is the CEO of Third Factor, an acclaimed speaker, instructor at the University of North Carolina, and a regular contributor to Harvard Business Review.
+Dane is the CEO of Third Factor, an acclaimed speaker, instructor at Queen's and UNC, and a regular contributor to Harvard Business Review.
 Learn more

 Garry Watanabe

-Garry Watanabe is an expert on coaching and performance psychology with a wealth of experience working under the peak of pressure in both business and sport.
+Garry is an expert on coaching and performance psychology with a wealth of experience working under peak pressure in both business and sport.
 Learn more

 Roughly one quarter of organizations say their new manager training programs are extremely or highly successful, but an equal number report their programs as only slightly successful or not successful at all.